 Things to Know Before You Go

 To go to Running Springs/Big Bear, continue on 210E until you see the exit for Big Bear.
 Everything is clearly signposted from this point.
 You will see Snow Drift on your right after you pass the turn off for Running Springs town.

 Driving up the mountain to Big Bear in winter requires that drivers have snow chains with them in case of inclement weather.
-While we have never needed them, I would definitely recommend getting snow chains if you are going during a wintery storm.
+While we have never needed them, I would definitely recommend getting snow chains if you are going during a winter storm.
 So far the roads have always been clear for us, but you just never know!
 They do sell chains once you get up to Running Springs area and probably as well in San Bernardino before you head into the mountains.
 Be prepared for traffic if you go during the weekend or right after a storm.